mahsaasadzadehvip-max/data-mining/README.md

 - Using analytical thinking to support business strategies

 This project helped me connect theoretical concepts with practical applications in data analysis.
+## 📌 Example Application

+For example, data mining techniques can be applied to analyze customer purchase behavior, identify patterns, and improve marketing strategies.

+This shows how data can directly support business decision-making.